 LucasFilm declined to comment for this story.

-Every video game has to paddle upstream once in a while, but from the sounds of it, developing games at LucasArts was like swimming into a current.
+Every video game has to paddle upstream once in a while, but developing games at LucasArts sounded more like rowing into a current.

 In early 2009, a small team of LucasArts employees started working on a Star Wars game called Underworld, according to two people familiar with the project.
-Designed to complement an in-development television show of the same name, Underworld went through several early designs, including an open-world game with quests and other RPG-ish elements.
+Designed to complement an in-development television show of the same name, Underworld went through several early designs.
+At one point, it was an open-world Grand Theft Auto-ish game with quests and other RPG-ish elements.

 The team started staffing up, and they put together early prototypes of the Underworld game, which some LucasArts employees jokingly referred to as “Gears of Star Wars.”
 But in mid-2010, when Paul Meegan took over as president of the studio, he didn’t think the game was innovative enough, according to a person familiar with the situation.
 Some key Underworld staff agreed, and they rebooted again, this time transforming Underworld from a co-op shooter to a cinematic adventure inspired by the Uncharted action-adventure games.
 The Coruscant setting would stay the same, but the action would be totally different.

-Per directive from Star Wars creator and polarizing auteur George Lucas, this new game’s protagonist would be a bounty hunter—a generic jack-of-all-trades without the Jedi powers that usually took center-stage in Star Wars games.
-Instead of swinging lightsabers and using the Force, players would manipulate gadgets and capture bounties for cash.
+Per directive from Star Wars creator and polarizing auteur George Lucas, this new game’s protagonist would be a bounty hunter—a generic jack-of-all-trades who lacked the Jedi powers that usually took center-stage in Star Wars games.
+Instead of swinging lightsabers and using the Force, players could manipulate gadgets and capture bounties for cash.
+Again: it was gritty.
 Team members were psyched about the new direction for the project, which they called 1313.

-But the goal posts kept shifting, ex-team members say.
+But the goal posts kept moving, ex-team members say.
 Every so often, Lucas would check in with the team, and as he grew to trust the staff behind 1313, he’d allow them more access to his universe, which really meant he’d ask them to switch characters and rewrite the story based on what he felt would be more fitting for the game.
 Ex-LucasArts staff describe Lucas as someone who cared deeply about telling stories, but didn’t know much about the game development process—every Lucas-mandated story change meant shifts in every department: the design, the art, the programming.
 How could that not be frustrating?

 “One of the problems of working in a film company—[Lucas] is used to being able to change his mind,” said one source.
 “He didn’t really have a capacity for understanding how damaging and difficult to deal with these changes were.”

-Some staffers tried to push back—they’d spent over two years working under an entirely different vision—but Lucas and his team of executives wouldn’t reconsider.
+Some staffers tried to push back—they’d spent over two years working with an entirely different vision—but Lucas and his team of executives wouldn’t reconsider.
 They wanted a game with Boba in it.
 On top of that, according to two people familiar with the project, 1313’s developers were prohibited from talking about the new hero.
-When the devs revealed the game and started taking interviews during E3 2012, they had to pretend that 1313 starred the same generic bounty hunter.
+When the devs revealed the game and started taking interviews during E3 2012, they had to pretend that 1313 starred a generic bounty hunter.
 Boba Fett was potentially one of the game’s biggest selling points, but executives inexplicably wanted it kept secret.

 Still, fans and critics loved what they saw from Star Wars 1313—the sizzling demo videos showed impressive technology and extravagant set-pieces that seemed like what everyone had always wanted from a Star Wars game.
 When the team got back from E3 in June of 2012, they were pumped.
 They had a plan in place—ramp up hiring, double down on production, and make the best damn Boba Fett game they could make.
 They added new gadgets—a jetpack, flamethrowers, wrist rockets.
 Things seemed good.

-Although some saw 1313 as an Uncharted clone—and even today, that's how some people look at the cancelled game—one person familiar with development of the game emphasized that the newly-implemented jetpack changed the design entirely, adding a vertical element to the action and platforming that gave things a fresher feel.
-Even George Lucas was high on the project, especially after the E3 acclaim, according to people who worked on the game.
+Although some saw 1313 as an Uncharted clone—and even today, that’s how some people look at the cancelled game—one person familiar with development of the game emphasized that the newly-implemented jetpack changed the design entirely, adding a vertical element to the action and platforming that made the game feel distinct.
+George Lucas remained high on the project, especially after the E3 acclaim, according to people who worked on the game.

 Then, in September, everything changed.
-LucasFilm enacted a hiring freeze, according to four people who were there at the time.
+Lucasfilm enacted a hiring freeze, according to four people who were there at the time.
 All marketing plans were halted, and the company went into silent mode.
 Production continued on Star Wars 1313, but without the capacity to continue hiring the staff they needed, the team was crippled.
+Morale sunk quickly.

 People were baffled.
-“Everyone took it badly when we were told we couldn't announce or do our beta,” said one former member of the First Assault team.
-They kept working, but ex-First Assault staff say they had no clue whether or not the game would actually come out.
+“Everyone took it badly when we were told we couldn’t announce or [launch] our beta,” said one former member of the First Assault team.
+The developers kept working, but ex-First Assault staff say at that point, they had no clue whether or not the game would actually come out.
 (Sadly, it would never see the light of day.)

-A month later, it all suddenly made sense.
+A month later, the moves all suddenly made sense.
 On October 30, 2012, Disney announced that they had purchased LucasFilm.
 The acquisition had been in place for quite some time, and LucasFilm had enacted the freeze in preparation for the reign of Mickey Mouse.

 Yet the hiring freeze didn’t end.
-And over the next few months, even as LucasFilm made public declarations that everything was "business as usual," staff started to leave the company, and morale was low.
+And over the next few months, even as LucasFilm made public declarations that everything was “ business as usual,” staff started to leave the company, and morale continued to plummet.